 When we look at the more than 20,000 Job Targets companies have set for accounting roles, we found that a majority of hiring teams look for these three Reference Profiles:

 The Reference Profile that shows up most often is Specialist.
 This is not a surprise, as Specialists are analytical and all about precision.
 Their masterful attention to detail makes them a strong choice for this exacting role.
 They are comfortable working at a fast pace as long as they have clear rules and structure in place.
 They aren’t loud and chatty extraverts—instead they listen carefully and speak thoughtfully.
 These risk-averse professionals have strong discipline and execution.
 They’re excellent at following established guidelines and holding others to high standards.
 Conservative and careful, Specialists are a trustworthy addition to any organization.

-A Craftsman is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
+An Artisan is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
 Steady and reliable, they are highly detailed and precise about their work.
-Unlike the Reference Profiles with a high dominance drive, Craftsman profiles don’t feel the need to push their ideas on others.
+Unlike the Reference Profiles with a high dominance drive, Artisan profiles don’t feel the need to push their ideas on others.
 Instead, they are collaborative.
 They thrive in a stable work environment, but they also enjoy helping to create new structure and rules.
 If you need to bring someone on board to design processes and guidelines, this stabilizing profile could be a great choice.
-Like Specialists, Craftsmen are cautious and reliable, as well as risk-averse.
+Like Specialists, Artisans are cautious and reliable, as well as risk-averse.

 If your accounting role is heavy on auditing and problem-solving, you might be well-served by a Scholar.
 Words to describe this Reference Profile include persistent, dogged, and disciplined.
 Scholars like to work independently in a stable, consistent environment.
 They dislike being micromanaged, as they know they can be relied upon to see to all the details themselves, without oversight.
 Despite their imaginative approach to analysis, their work is thorough, methodical, and “by the book.”
-Like Specialists and Craftsmen, Scholars are highly cautious practitioners who will always be on the lookout to protect you from risk.
+Like Specialists and Artisans, Scholars are highly cautious practitioners who will always be on the lookout to protect you from risk.